10.9. typped.lexer¶

 the end of the token sequence for text.
 These tokens must be explicitly

-defined (i.e., given string labels) either by calling def_begin_end_tokens
+defined (i.e., given string labels) either by calling def_begin_end_tokens:

 lex.def_begin_end_tokens("k_begin", "k_end")

-or else by setting the default_begin_end_tokens
+or else by setting the default_begin_end_tokens flag to True when

 initializing the lexer: